-The history, evolution, and process of naming mountains is discussed in the book on pages 32 and 33.
+The history, evolution and process of naming mountains is discussed on Pages 32-33 of the book.
 However, the specific origin of official (and unofficial) mountain names is often not documented.
 The public can submit proposed names for peaks via the U.S. Geological Survey’s U.S. Board on Geographic Names website.
-But often, and especially before the internet, names that were not officially designated through the Board tended to come and go with time.
-Now, unofficial peak names are showing up on Google Maps and other websites, giving unofficial names some semblance of approval and permanence.
+But often, and especially before the Internet, names that were not officially designated through the Board tended to come and go with time.
+Now unofficial peak names are showing up on Google Maps and other websites, giving unofficial names some semblance of approval and permanence.

 Fenn Mountain (Selway Crags)